Last Updated on 23rd January 2025 by peppe8o

 Access Point Software Setup

-Once the OS installation is finished, we can go on in WiFi software setup.
+Once the Operating System installation is finished, we can go to the WiFi software setup.
 Enter the following command:

 dietpi-software

-the screen will go back to dietpi-software.
-Go down to “Install” and press enter:
+home.
+Go down to the “Install” option and press ENTER:

 dietpi-config